arzwa/MultilocusIsland/docs/draft-hapdip2.md

 or ignore the genetic details of local adaptation altogether [@fraisse2021;
 @laetsch2022].

-In a recent paper, @sachdeva2022 showed that, when the loci under selection are unlinked, the effects of LD on migration-selection balance at any individual locus in a multilocus barrier can be well described by classical (deterministic or stochastic) single locus population genetic theory, provided that the migration rate $m$ is substituted by a suitably defined (selective) *effective*
+In a recent paper, @sachdeva2022 showed that, when the loci under selection are unlinked, the effects of LD on equilibrium differentiation at any individual locus in a multilocus barrier can be well described by classical (deterministic or stochastic) single locus population genetic theory, provided that the migration rate $m$ is substituted by a suitably defined (selective) *effective*